A non-commutative algorithm for multiplying 4x4 matrices using 48 non-complex multiplications: Tensor decomposition encoding matrix product

-Following~\cite{Landsberg:2016ab}, we begin by expressing the bilinear map defining matrix product into the formalism of tensor decomposition, that provides a clear way to represent algorithms associated to such product and its associated symmetries.
+Following the formalism in~\cite{Landsberg:2016ab}, we express the bilinear map of the matrix product as a tensor decomposition.
+This offers a structured framework for representing associated algorithms and analyzing their inherent symmetries.